The Grasshopper (horse): United States eventing career

 Grasshopper was then sold to Mrs. John Galvin, who shipped him to her ranch in Santa Barbara, California.
-Mrs. Calvin invited the United States Eventing Team to her ranch to train two years later, and Michael Page was assigned to ride Grasshopper.
+Mrs. Galvin invited the United States Eventing Team to her ranch to train two years later, and Michael Page was assigned to ride Grasshopper.
 The pair had an excellent career, with an individual gold in both the 1959 Pan American Games in Chicago and the 1963 Pan Am Games in São Paulo, Brazil.
 They continued their career with the 1960 Summer Olympics and the 1964 Tokyo Olympics, the latter in which Grasshopper was on the silver medal team.

 The little horse is most known to be one of only five horses in the sport to have competed in six or more CCIOs (Official International Team Competitions).
 He shares this honor with another great American horse, Kilkenny, as well as three British horses: The Poacher, Random Light and Priceless.

 Grasshopper's final rider Michael O. Page said of him: "Grasshopper was neither very big nor very handsome, but such was his toughness, mentally and physically, that he never started an international event in which he was not expected to produce the fastest time cross-country...
 I don't expect ever to see another horse like him."